Skip to content

 Barometric pressure sensors are mainly used to detect your altitude with the smartwatch.
 This data is quite helpful during activities like hiking and mountain climbing.

 The altitude data is used along with other data measured by the watch to make sense of the conditions and provide you with the necessary information.
-For example, devices can use this sensor to determine if your SpO2 levels are decreasing as you move to higher altitudes.
+For example, devices can use this sensor to determine if your SpO2 levels decrease as you move to higher altitudes.

 5. Body Temperature Sensor